AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 ## Export

 You can export all the skills achieved by a user from Learning Manager to Workday.
 Note that only all active user skills are exported and Learning Manager does not export retired skills.
-You can also connect multiple prime accounts to the same Workday connector.
+You can also connect multiple Learning Manager accounts to the same Workday connector.
 In case the skill names are same in two Learning Manager accounts, they are mapped to the same skill in Workday.
-It is advisable to update skill names in all Learning Manager Accounts before updating the skill in Workday in case two Prime accounts are using the same Workday account.
+It is advisable to update skill names in all Learning Manager Accounts before updating the skill in Workday in case two Learning Manager accounts are using the same Workday account.

 +++User Skills - Configure